olewsaa/amateur-radio/OrangePi/README.md

 ## ARDOP
 The ARDOP sources are available and contained in a [zip archive](https://www.cantab.net/users/john.wiseman/Downloads/Beta/TeensyProjects.zip).
 There are several
 ARDOP variants, I used ARDOPC (it's a bit unclear which version to use).
-There is a makefile and issuing this built the ARDOPC without issues.
+There is a makefile and issuing this makefile built the ARDOPC without issues.
 It runs and display different audio devices.
 Testing remain to validate the correctness of the build.
+Some more documentation should be prepared.

 ## pat
 There is a [64 bit build of pat](https://harenber.web.cern.ch/harenber/pat_0.12.1_arm64.deb).